Example: Ideology detection

 model_name = "openai/gpt-4o",

-## [working] (0 + 0) -> 3 -> 1 | ■■■■■■■■■ 25%
+params = list(temperature = 0))## [working] (0 + 0) -> 3 -> 1 | ■■■■■■■■■ 25%

 ## [working] (0 + 0) -> 0 -> 4 | ■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■■ 100%

-id score explanation
+| id | score | explanation |

-2017-Trump -2 The text emphasizes national homogeneity and prioritizes American interests with phrases like “America first” and “protect our borders.”
-It highlights exclusionary themes by focusing on protecting American jobs and industries from foreign influence.
-However, it also includes some inclusive elements, such as unity among Americans regardless of race, which moderates the exclusivity slightly.
+| 2017-Trump | -2 | The text emphasizes national homogeneity and prioritizes American interests with phrases like “America first” and “protect our borders.”
+It also highlights exclusionary economic policies such as “buy American and hire American.”
+While there are inclusive elements, such as unity and shared national identity, the overall tone leans towards exclusivity. |

-2021-Biden 5 The text emphasizes unity, inclusion, and the protection of democracy, highlighting themes of racial justice, equality, and the rejection of division.
-It calls for overcoming political extremism and systemic racism, and promotes a vision of America that is inclusive and united.
-The language is inclusive, focusing on bringing people together and addressing common challenges collectively.
+| 2021-Biden | 5 | The text emphasizes unity, inclusion, and the protection of democracy, highlighting the importance of diversity, racial justice, and overcoming division.
+It calls for collective action and respect for all Americans, regardless of differences, and explicitly rejects exclusionary ideologies like white supremacy.
+The language is inclusive, focusing on healing, unity, and equal rights. |